AudiusProject/cartographer/README.md

 ### Notes

+> Cartographer also generates a sitemap (defaults.xml) which contains static routes for https://audius.co.
+New urls can be added in defaults.yml.

 > In Cartographer's current form, it only crawls forward and doesn't re-index things it has already re-indexed.
 To reindex the entirety of audius, reset and regenerate the entire sitemap.

 ## CI